microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Coach/README.md

-# What The Hack - Dedicated SQL Pool performance best practices - Coach Guide
+# What The Hack - Synapse Dedicated SQL Pool - Performance Best Practices - Coach Guide

 ## Introduction
-This "What the Hack" enables attendees to understand best practices developing, maintaining, and optimizing performance for their Synapse Dedicated SQL Pool.
-This hack simulates a real-world scenario where a cycle manufacturer company develops its new data warehouse leveraging Synapse Dedicated Sql pool.
-The goal is to apply all best practices to avoid performance bottlenecks during day by day activities.

-During the hack, attendees will focus on:
-- Database Design – Best Practices
-- Query Design – Best practices and optimization
-- Performance Troubleshooting
-- Performance Monitoring
+Welcome to the coach's guide for the SQL Dedicated Pool Performance What The Hack.
+Here you will find links to specific guidance for coaches for each of the challenges.

+NOTE: If you are a Hackathon participant, this is the answer guide.
+Don't cheat yourself by looking at these during the hack!
+Go learn something. :)

 ## Student Resources
 Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
 The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.